 Parishioners are asked to note that there are significant changes in place that will affect Masses and the daily working of the church.
 These are detailed below.

-The Parish Office is now open again Monday to Friday 10am to 2pm.
+The Parish Office is open Monday to Friday 10am to 2pm.
 As a parish community we are following the most up to date public health regulations, which includes social distancing, hygiene/sanitation measures and the use of PPE.
 Please be advised these measures will be in use within the Parish Office.
 If people are unwell – especially those with any symptoms that might suggest COVID-19 infection we recommend that they should stay at home and contact Claire by phone on 028 9042 2167 or email using: [email protected] .

 The following measures come into effect from Friday 16 October and will remain in place for four weeks: